 Award amount: Up to $3,000

-- Research statements must describe the project and discuss its rationale, objectives, design, and methodology, as well as the projected benefits of this trip.
-If the applicant will be working with an established research project, a description of the organization and the activities in which he or she will be engaged must be included.
+Research statements – These should be written in language for non-specialists, should describe the proposed research project and discuss its rationale, objectives, design, timetable, feasibility, and methodology, as well as the projected benefits of this trip.
+If the applicant will be working with an established research project, a description of the organization and the activities in which he/she will be engaged must be included.
+Applicants should also discuss any language skills needed to conduct the proposed research.

 A written project report will be required at the conclusion of the grant.